arcaicandy/PiQRAP/documentation/usbmount-config.md

 These instructions have only been tested on the Lite versions of Raspberry Pi OS.

+Any USB stick or USB drive must be formatted as FAT32.
+NTFS does not work.

 ## Installing USBMount

 ### 1\.
 Install the USBmount package